 - enterprises, as well as other agencies, federal, state, regional and private, expending or seeking to expend funds within the Navajo Nation or for the benefit of the Navajo People. - 6.
 To require the presentation and submission of financial reports by any enterprise, authority, or entity chartered or approved by the Navajo Nation Council or its committees. - 7.
 To return unexpended funds to the appropriate funding source in accordance with the Appropriation Act. - 8.
 To promulgate policies and regulations concerning wages, expenditure reimbursement, and fringe benefits for Navajo Nation officials and employees. - 9.
 To require reports from and to monitor the financial performance of all offices, divisions, departments, enterprises, authorities, committees, boards, commissions, or entities having oversight or control over fiscal matters or financial obligations to the Navajo Nation. - 10.
 To receive an annual audit of the accounts of the Navajo Nation by certified public accountants and to present such audit to the Navajo Nation Council. - 11.
 To review the annual budgets of the Bureau of Indian Affairs, the Indian Health Services and other departments and agencies of the United States government and to recommend the approval or disapproval of such budgets. - 12.
-To provide legislative oversight over lending programs, including the promulgation of rules and regulations for lending money to members of the Navajo Nation. - of Finance Office of the Controller, the Office of Management and Budget, the Office of the Auditor General, the Office of the Navajo Tax Commission, the Navajo Tax Commission, the Insurance Services Department, the Insurance Services Department, the Insurance Services Department and to review, recommend or propose the adoption, amendment or rescission of its Plan of Operation. - 14.
+To provide legislative oversight over lending programs, including the promulgation of rules and regulations for lending money to members of the Navajo Nation. - of Finance Office of the Controller, the Office of Management and Budget, the Office of the Auditor General, the Office of the Navajo Tax Commission, the Navajo Tax Commission, the Insurance Services Department, the Insurance Services Department, the Insurance Commission and Retirement Services Department and to review, recommend or propose the adoption, amendment or rescission of its Plan of Operation. - 14.
 To approve Fund Management Plans pursuant to the recommendations of the appropriate oversight committee and affected Division or Branch. - 15.
-Authorize, review, approve and accept agreements, including contracts and grants, between the Navajo Nation and any federal, state or regional authority upon the recommendation of the standing committee which has oversight of the division, department or program which has applied for the agreement, or upon recommendation of the Chapter.
+Authorize, review, approve and accept agreements, including contracts and grants, between the Navajo Nation and any federal, state or regional authority

-16. To continually monitor contracts with state, federal, and regional entities to ensure compliance with applicable laws, regulations and contract terms.

-17. To prepare and recommend approval of a committee budget each fiscal year.

-18. To approve lease purchase agreements concerning all tribal programs, departments and divisions within all branches of the Navajo Nation government upon recommendation of the Office of the Controller.

-The Committee shall have the authority to delegate responsibilities and authorities as appropriate for efficiency and streamlining of government processes to the Divisions, Chapters and appropriate entities provided that the Committee first approves rules and regulations governing such delegations and to rescind delegations.

-20. To recommend to the Navajo Nation Council the creation of any Division or Department intended to be under the Committee's oversight by adoption of its Plan of Operation; and to rescind that Plan of Operation or an existing Plan of Operation for any Division or Department under the Committee's oversight.
+- upon the recommendation of the standing committee which has oversight of the division, department or program which has applied for the agreement, or upon recommendation of the Chapter. - 16.
+To continually monitor contracts with state, federal, and regional entities to ensure compliance with applicable laws, regulations and contract terms. - 17.
+To prepare and recommend approval of a committee budget each fiscal year. - 18.
+The Committee shall have the authority to delegate responsibilities and authorities as appropriate for efficiency and streamlining of government processes to the Divisions, Chapters and appropriate entities provided that the Committee first approves rules and regulations governing such delegations and to rescind delegations. - 19.
+To recommend to the Navajo Nation Council the creation of any Division or Department intended to be under the Committee's oversight by adoption of its Plan of Operation; and to rescind that Plan of Operation or an existing Plan of Operation for any Division or Department under the Committee's oversight.